Marcus Sherels

-Marcus John Sherels (born September 30, 1987) is a former American football cornerback and return specialist.
-He played college football at Minnesota, and was signed by the Vikings as an undrafted free agent in 2010.
-Primarily known as a return specialist, Sherels is tied for first in Vikings franchise history with a 10.4 yard career punt return average (208 for 2,171 yards) and holds the franchise record with 5 career punt return touchdowns.
-He has also been a member of the New Orleans Saints and Miami Dolphins.
+Marcus John Sherels (born September 30, 1987) is an American former professional football player who was a cornerback and return specialist in the National Football League (NFL), primarily for the Minnesota Vikings.
+He played college football for the Minnesota Golden Gophers, and was signed by the Vikings as an undrafted free agent in 2010.
+Primarily known as a return specialist, Sherels is tied for first in Vikings franchise history with a 10.4 yard career punt return average (208 for 2,171 yards) and holds the franchise record with five career punt return touchdowns.
+He was also a member of the New Orleans Saints and Miami Dolphins.

-Early years
+Early life

 Sherels went to Franklin Elementary School, then John Marshall High School in Rochester, Minnesota.
 In football, he was used on both sides of the ball because of his playmaking ability, playing running back and wide receiver on offense and defensive back on defense.
 In 2004, he led his team to the state tournament.
 He was named honorable mention Associated Press (AP) All-State as a junior as he led the Rockets to a section title and 9–2 mark.
 As a senior, he rushed for over 1,000 yards and rushed for 100 or more yards in seven of nine games for the Rockets.
 They finished their 5–4 season with a 32–8 loss to Farmington in the first round of the Section 1, Class 5A playoffs, where he was held to just 36 yards on 16 carries.
 For his season efforts, he earned an honorable mention All-State at running back.
 He also excelled on the basketball team, earning all-conference honors after leading his team to the sectional semifinals, where they lost to Hastings.